AlibabaCloudDocs/cdn/intl.en-US/EdgeRoutine/Introduction to EdgeRoutine/Fetch API.md

     -   Fetches JSON data: `await request.json()`.
     -   Fetches form data: `await request.formData()`.
     -   Fetches strings encoded in UTF-8: `await request.text()`.
     The Request operation is a standard API operation.
 It can ignore the body while fetching all values of the body without consuming the memory resources of ER.
-This prevents long garbage collection \(GC\) time and fetches all values of the request body from the underlying sockets.
+This minimizes the garbage collection \(GC\) pause time and fetches all values of the request body from the underlying sockets.
 If you do not need to fetch the body, you can call `request.ignore` in `await request.ignore()` for all fetch requests.
 After the body of a request is fetched, ER automatically sends the request to the connection pool for future use.

 ## Response